Exactness and Fell bundles with the approximation property over inverse semigroups: Preliminaries

 \begin{rem} The Fell bundles appearing in \autoref{defn-fell-bdl} are also referred to as \emph{saturated} Fell bundles in the literature.
 Our main results also hold for more general notions of Fell bundles as long as an analogue of \autoref{inc-star} holds true.
 There is a definition of possibly non-saturated Fell bundles where the multiplication maps $\mu_{s,u}$ are only assumed to be embeddings rather than isomorphisms and instead, the maps $\mu_{s,s^*,s}$ are assumed to be isomorphisms, see \cite[Definition 2.4]{BM-23}.
 Contrary to what is stated in \cite[Theorem~2.8]{BM-23}, this definition does not imply an analogue of \autoref{inc-star}.
 A counterexample is given by the inverse semigroup $S=E(S)=\{e,f,1\}$ with $e<f<1$ and the Fell bundle $\mathcal A=(A_s)_{s\in S}$ given by $A_e=A_1=\C$ and $A_f=0$.
 As kindly pointed out to us by Alcides Buss, their definition can be fixed so that an analogue of \autoref{inc-star} does indeed hold.
 This will appear in future work.
-For this article however, we restrict our attention to saturated Fell bundles and simply call them Fell bundles. \end{rem} Let $\mathcal{A}=(A_s)_{s\in S}$ be a Fell bundle over a unital inverse semigroup $S$ with unit fiber $A$.
+For this article however, we restrict our attention to saturated Fell bundles and simply call them \emph{Fell bundles}. \end{rem} Let $\mathcal{A}=(A_s)_{s\in S}$ be a Fell bundle over a unital inverse semigroup $S$ with unit fiber $A$.
 In order to define the full and reduced cross-sectional algebras of $\mathcal A$, we need the collection of ideals $(I_{s,t})_{s,t\in S}$ in $A$ introduced in \cite{BEM-17}.
-Given $s,t\in S$, let $I_{s,t}\subset A$ be the closed two-sided ideal generated by $A_{v^*v}\subset A_1$ for all $v\leq s,t$.
-Then we have $I_{1,e}=A_e$ for any $e\in E(S)$ and there exists a unique Hilbert $A$-bimodule isomorphism
+For an element $v\in S$, note that $v^*v\in E(S)$ is an idempotent satisfying $v^*v\leq 1$.
+In particular, we can identify $A_{v^*v}$ with an ideal of $A=A_1$ using the inclusions $\iota_{v^*v,1}$ from \autoref{inc-star}.
+Given $s,t\in S$, let $I_{s,t}\subset A$ be the closed two-sided ideal generated by $A_{v^*v}\subset A$ for all $v\leq s,t$.
+Then we have $I_{1,e}=A_e$ for any $e\in E(S)$ and for every $s,t,v\in S$ with $v\leq s,t$, there exists a unique Hilbert $A$-bimodule isomorphism